CumulusNetworks/docs/content/cumulus-linux-59/Installation-Management/Upgrading-Cumulus-Linux.md

     ```

    {{%notice note%}}
-Cumulus Linux 5.9 provides the NVUE `nv action upgrade system packages to <version>` command to perform a package upgrade to the latest 5.9.x or later release.
+Cumulus Linux 5.9 provides the NVUE `nv action upgrade system packages to <version>` command to perform a package upgrade to the latest minor release.
 You can use this NVUE command instead of the `sudo -E apt-get upgrade` command if you prefer.
+After upgrade is complete, you can run the `nv show system reboot required` command to determine if you need to reboot the switch.
 {{%/notice%}}

     If you do not need to reboot the switch after the upgrade completes, the upgrade ends, restarts all upgraded services, and logs messages in the `/var/log/syslog` file similar to the ones shown below.
 In the examples below, the process only upgrades the `frr` package.